Most drowning victims among under 5-year-olds are 2 to 4-year-olds.

 If you're not within arms' reach, you've gone too far.

-Drowning is a silent killer and can happen in as little as 10 seconds.
-Parents and caregivers must be near (within arms' reach) their children whenever they are near water - in the backyard, at the beach, and in the bathroom.
+Drowning is a silent killer and can happen in seconds.
+Even in shallow water, parents and caregivers must be near (within arms' reach) their children whenever they are near water - in the backyard, at the beach, and in the bathroom.
 Stay tub-side until the water is drained and children are out of the tub.
 Most bathtub drownings occur because children are left alone "just for a moment."

 Restrict and control access to the water.